 - Asynchronous replication mirrors data across sites beyond metropolitan ranges over network links with higher latencies, but without a guarantee that both sites have identical copies of the data at the time of a failure.

 Why use Storage Replica?

-Storage Replica offers new disaster recovery and preparedness capabilities in Windows Server 2016 Datacenter Edition.
-For the first time, Windows Server offers the peace of mind of zero data loss, with the ability to synchronously protect data on different racks, floors, buildings, campuses, counties, and cities.
-After a disaster strikes, all data will exist elsewhere without any possibility of loss.
+Storage Replica offers disaster recovery and preparedness capabilities in Windows Server.
+Windows Server offers the peace of mind of zero data loss, with the ability to synchronously protect data on different racks, floors, buildings, campuses, counties, and cities.
+After a disaster strikes, all data exists elsewhere without any possibility of loss.
 The same applies before a disaster strikes; Storage Replica offers you the ability to switch workloads to safe locations prior to catastrophes when granted a few moments warning - again, with no data loss.